Information about housing policies and procedures for students and parents?

 Students eligible for summer housing include those who wish

-to summer school, work in the local area or apply through Conference
+to summer school, work in the local area.
+You may also apply through the Summer Conference

 Can a room switch be made after check- in?